First Trust Germany AlphaDEX Fund (NASDAQ:FGM) Stock Price Down 2.3%

-First Trust Germany AlphaDEX Fund (NASDAQ:FGM)’s stock price dropped 2.3% during trading on Monday .
-The stock traded as low as $43.89 and last traded at $43.89.
-Approximately 287 shares changed hands during trading, a decline of 95% from the average daily volume of 5,577 shares.
+First Trust Germany AlphaDEX Fund (NASDAQ:FGM) fell 2.3% during mid-day trading on Monday .
+The company traded as low as $43.89 and last traded at $43.89.
+287 shares changed hands during trading, a decline of 95% from the average session volume of 5,577 shares.
 The stock had previously closed at $44.90.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, September 30th.
-Investors of record on Friday, September 25th were issued a dividend of $0.138 per share.
+The business also recently declared a quarterly dividend, which was paid on Wednesday, September 30th.
+Shareholders of record on Friday, September 25th were paid a $0.138 dividend.
 This represents a $0.55 dividend on an annualized basis and a yield of 1.26%.
-The ex-dividend date of this dividend was Thursday, September 24th.
+The ex-dividend date was Thursday, September 24th.

 Recommended Story: What is Cost of Goods Sold (COGS)?